farishm/training_courses/README.md

 # Training Courses Sample Application - Angular 5 and bootstrap 4

-This project is developed in Angular 5 and and bootstrap 4 using form builders, form groups, form controls, form arrays and validations..
+This project is developed in Angular 5 and bootstrap 4 using form builders, form groups, form controls, form arrays rxjs, routing and validations.

 generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.